Wakapi

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — mcp — within PM.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Plane and Sunsama are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
 Plane and Sunsama are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other PM products to evaluate alongside.